-Bellingham Technical College (BTC) campus has been designated "drug free," and only under certain circumstances is the consumption of alcohol permitted.
-Although possession and use of marijuana is legal in the state of Washington, BTC is bound by federal laws, which makes possession and use of marijuana illegal.
+Although possession and use of marijuana is legal in the state of Washington, federal laws bind BTC, which makes possession and use of marijuana illegal.
 Possession, use, and being under the influence of marijuana are prohibited on BTC campus or at any BTC function, and will be grounds for disciplinary action.
-There are numerous local, state and federal statutes related to the manufacture, distribution, dispensation, possession and use of controlled substances.
+There are numerous local, state, and federal statutes related to the manufacture, distribution, dispensation, possession, and use of controlled substances.
 Such laws are strictly enforced by the City of Bellingham Police Department and BTC Administrative Services.